scottgriv/svelte-firebase_demo/README.md

 If you wish to use Firebase authentication, you need to go to the Firebase Console, navigate to the Authentication section, and enable the desired sign-in methods.

 ## Usage
-- Enter a `messageId` and `message` in the input fields and click the "Add Data" button to add data to the Firestore database.
+- Enter a `messageId` (any number, this is not a key in the database) and `message` (any text) in the input fields and click the "Add Data" button to add data to the Firestore database.
 - Log into Firebase and navigate to the Firestore section to see the data you added.

 ## Notes